ServanKorkmaz/online-bank-saas/replit.md

 # Overview

-This is a professional fintech application for business customers, inspired by Revolut but with enhanced UX and modern technologies.
+This is FinTech - a professional fintech application for business customers with enhanced UX and modern technologies.
 It's a full-stack web application built with React/TypeScript frontend, Express.js backend, and PostgreSQL database with Drizzle ORM.
 The application provides secure business banking features including account management, transactions, invoice payments, and KYC/AML compliance.

 # User Preferences